September 18-19, 2025

 Danish MSCA NCP, To be announced

-• Deputy Director Annemarie Falktoft, Danish Agency for Science and Higher Education (DK)
+Deputy Director-General for Research and Research-based Innovation Annemarie Falktoft, Danish Agency for Science and Higher Education

 Conference programme committee